 If you’re not fully confident in your writing ability, the essay part of the college application can be daunting.
 However, just because you don’t think you’re a good writer it doesn’t mean you can’t craft a successful and interesting essay.
-Here are some things to keep in mind and do when it comes time to sit down and write.
+Here are some things to keep in mind regarding how to write a good college application essay.

 Take Your Time